domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

 # Conclusion
 This work describes requirements for a new network quality framework that extends existing network quality metrics (i.e., RPM {{RPM}}, Quality Attenuation {{TR-452.1}}).
 We describe a framework which is useful for end-users, network operators, vendors and applications.
 RPM does a great job of improving visibility of network quality issues beyond throughput, but is inherently about end-to-end tests and is not designed to help network operators monitor, test, and understand their networks from within.
 Quality Attenuation {{TR-452.1}}, on the other hand, is a great tool for understanding the performance of a network from within, but is not easy to use or understand for end-users or application developers.

-Quality attenuation is a network quality metric that meets the three criteria we set out in the introduction; it captures the probabilty of good or bad application outcomes, it is composable, and it can be compared to a variety of application requirements.
+Quality attenuation is a network quality metric that meets the three criteria we set out in the requirements; it captures the probabilty of good or bad application outcomes, it is composable, and it can be compared to a variety of application requirements.
 The part that is still missing is how to present quality attenuation results to end-users and application developers in an understandable way.
 We believe a per-application (or per application-type) approach is appropriate here.
 The challenge lies in how to simplify.
 We must specify how and when it is apporpriate to throw away information without loosing too much precision and accuracy in the results.
 This depends on the needs and behaviours of different applications, and therefore the IETF seems like a good place to develop this.
 We need feedback from a wide range of application developers, protocol designers, and other users to make sure the resulting framework is as robust and general as possible.

 # Conventions and Definitions